veerasudhan98/node/doc/api/stream.md

 is to limit the buffering of data to acceptable levels such that sources and destinations of differing speeds will not overwhelm the available memory.

+Watermarks only determine the amount of data a stream buffers before it stops asking for more data (via calling `readable._read()`).
+Watermarks do not enforce a strict memory limitation in general.
+Specific stream implementations may choose to enforce stricter limits but doing so is optional.
+Specifically, `highWaterMark` a threshold, not a limit.

 Because [`Duplex`][] and [`Transform`][] streams are both `Readable` and `Writable`, each maintains *two* separate internal buffers used for reading and writing, allowing each side to operate independently of the other while